MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/archive-or-delete-a-team.md

 ### Install the AzureADPreview module

 1. Open Windows PowerShell as an admin.
-2. If you have an earlier version of the AzureADPreview module installed or AzureAD installed, uninstall it by running one of the following:
+2. If you have an earlier version of the AzureADPreview module installed or the AzureAD module installed, uninstall it by running one of the following:

     ```
     Uninstall-Module AzureADPreview